Everything2

 • a manner of walking ("with a measured pace")

 • to measure by pacing ("paced off a ten-yard penalty").
-Dict.org says quotes the Webster 1913 definition that inexplicably didn't make it to E2 as saying "Ordinarily the pace is estimated at two and one half linear feet; but in measuring distances be stepping, the pace is extended to three feet (one yard) or to three and three tenths feet (one fifth of a rod).
+Dict.org quotes the Webster 1913 definition that originally didn't make it to E2 as saying "Ordinarily the pace is estimated at two and one half linear feet; but in measuring distances by stepping, the pace is extended to three feet (one yard) or to three and three tenths feet (one fifth of a rod).
 The regulation marching pace in the English and United States armies is thirty inches for quick time, and thirty-six inches for double time.
 The Roman pace (passus) was from the heel of one foot to the heel of the same foot when it next touched the ground, five Roman feet."

 • a device in a loom which maintains tension on the warp fibers while "pacing the web" or winding up the woven cloth on the beam.